How to spot, avoid, and report Wells Fargo phishing emails

 Phishing emails are not going away anytime soon, so knowing how to avoid them is the best course of action.
 Here’s how you can reduce the likelihood of falling for Wells Fargo phishing scams:

-• Set spam filters for your email client.
-Spam filters analyze your inbox and identify phishing attacks.
+- Set spam filters for your email client.
+Spam filters analyze your inbox to stop phishing emails.
 While they might not catch every malicious attempt, using them in addition to other measures is still a good idea.
 You can’t fall for a phishing email that never reaches your inbox in the first place.

 How to protect your Wells Fargo account